empty-works/lingua-flash/README.md

 # Lingua Flash
-Flash card application for building vocabulary for language learners using the Oxford Dictionaries API.
-Users can also build custom sets.
+Quick and easy flash card application for building vocabulary for language learners such as myself using language APIs such as Oxford Dictionaries.
-# Detailed Description
+# Description
+Being a language learner, I seriously needed to work on my vocabulary.
+So a flash card app was needed but couldn't really find anything that I could just jump into and get started with right away.
+Lingua Flash aims to allow users to quickly get started with vocabulary from a random assortment of words.
+If users create an account, they can also create custom sets which could include the words available from the API or none.